tetrapods/raft/README.md

 A java implementation of the [raft distributed consensus algorithm] (https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf)

-Caveats: We're using this in production, after a decent amount of systems testing but our unit testing is extremely limited.
+We're using this in production, after a decent amount of systems testing but our unit testing is poor.

 You have to provide your own RPC implementation (A class that implements io.tetrapod.raft.RaftRPC)